clokep/relapse/docs/usage/configuration/config_documentation.md

 ## Modules

-Server admins can expand Synapse's functionality with external modules.
+Server admins can expand Relapse's functionality with external modules.

-See [here](../../modules/index.md) for more documentation on how to configure or create custom modules for Synapse.
+See [here](../../modules/index.md) for more documentation on how to configure or create custom modules for Relapse.

 ---